 Lemon Juice Method

 The lemon juice method is a natural way to lighten small areas of leather, such as stains or spots.
 The process involves mixing equal parts water and lemon juice and applying the mixture to the affected area.
 Afterward, allow the leather to dry in the sun for several hours.
 Before using this method on a larger area, try it out on a small, hidden spot to make sure it won't ruin or change the color of the leather.
-Lemon juice can dry out leather, so once you're done cleaning, condition it to keep it healthy.
+Lemon juice can dry out leather, so once you're done doing cleaning techniques, condition it to keep it healthy.

 Natural Oils Treatment